nr01adi/Case-Study-Wazer/README.md

    - WASC ID: 13
    - Evidence: Set-Cookie: HWWAFSESID
    - The page involved is at URL: https://padu.gov.my/
-#### Evaluate:
-The HttpOnly flag directs compatible browsers to prevent client-side script from accessing cookies.
-Including the HttpOnly flag in the Set-Cookie HTTP response header helps mitigate the risk associated with Cross-Site Scripting (XSS) where an attacker's script code might attempt to read the contents of a cookie and exfiltrate information obtained.
-When set, browsers that support the flag will not reveal the contents of the cookie to a third party via client-side script executed via XSS.
-#### Prevent:
-- Ensure that the HttpOnly flag is set for all cookies.

 3. Cookie without SameSite Attribute
    - Risk level: low
    - Confidence: medium